Fast & Furious: Hollywood Drift vehicles revealed and launched

 The park’s new thrill ride located on the Upper Lot will feature “innovative and technological achievements never previously employed in a roller coaster,” including a state-of-the-art ride system to immerse guests in the high-speed world of the Fast & Furious movies and 360-degree rotation of individual ride vehicles creating what Universal describes as the “sensation of drifting cars as guests spin in motion at furiously fast speeds,” all while racing along 4,100 feet of aerial track with multiple inversions.

-“As a premier entertainment theme park destination with a rich history in immersing guests in incredible rides based on today’s most inspiring movie, television, and gaming properties, we are excited to introduce our very first, high-speed outdoor roller coaster,” said Universal Studios Hollywood Executive Vice President & General Manager Scott Strobl. “‘Fast & Furious: Hollywood Drift’ will be a powerful game changer for Universal Studios Hollywood that will not only transform the topography of our destination but will infuse an entirely new level of adrenaline to our already dynamic theme park.”
+“We are…excited to introduce such an inspiring new ride to our theme park portfolio,” said Universal Studios Hollywood’s Executive Vice President & General Manager Scott Strobl.
+“Fast & Furious: Hollywood Drift will be a powerful game changer for Universal Studios Hollywood that will not only transform the topography of our destination but will infuse an entirely new level of adrenaline to our already dynamic theme park.”

 Fast & Furious: Hollywood Drift ride vehicles revealed